aws-samples/amazon-sagemaker-secure-mlops/README.md

 For the full clean-up scrip please refer to the `Clean-up` secion in the delivered [shell script](test/cfn-test-e2e.sh) and instructions in [MLOps project section](#clean-up-after-MLOps-project-templates).

 ## Additional clean-up for MLOps projects and multi-account operations
 If you use delivered MLOps project templates and multi-account model deployment, you need to remove SageMaker projects, stack set instances in the target account and stack sets.
+Please refer to the clean-up instructions in the [Clean up after MLOps project templates](#clean-up-after-mlops-project-templates) section.

 ## Deployment types
 The following three sections describes each deployment type and deployment use case in detail.